DevOps: Engineering the Software Lifecycle

 Automate Everything

 The good news is that the additional overhead and challenges that DevOps introduce can be addressed with tooling.
-For this reason, another core principle of DevOps is "automate everything".
+For this reason, a core principle of DevOps is "automate everything".
 Many jobs within traditional operations require a great deal of manual labor and consume significant amounts of time.
 Examples include:

-All of these tasks can be automated through practices such as Continuous Integration / Continuous Deployment (CI/CD).
-After an initial investment to build CI/CD pipelines, the entire process of testing and upgrade can proceed automatically.
-This means that every time a developer commits a new source code change, a verified and tested update can be pushed to production with zero downtime.
+After an initial investment to build CI/CD and supporting pipelines, the entire process of testing and upgrade can proceed automatically.
+This means that every time a developer commits a new source code change, a verified and tested update can be pushed to production, the deployment can be verified, and the upgrade rolled out with zero downtime.
+Mature pipelines at companies such as Amazon have been reported to push upgrades thousands of times per day.

 Other practices, like Infrastructure as code and configuration management, can help to scale computing resources as demand spikes.
 Further, the use of monitoring and logging when combined with automated actions can help systems react to outages of part of the system without needing to take everything offline.